tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

 M665 W-1164.31 E-143.53 R998.78 T585.33 Y-114.98 U-977.11 I518.88 O-105.60 P2874.87
 ```
 If you have `EEPROM_SETTINGS` enabled you can save these values with `M500`.
-If you don't save them they will be reset when you restart your machine.
+If you don't save them they will be forgotten when you power down your machine.

 ## Debug
 The script accepts a `-d` or `--debug` flag.
-It calculates the difference between your manually measured anchor positions, and the anchor positions calculated by the script:
+It calculates the difference between the output anchor positions and your manually measured ones:
 ```
 Err_A_Y:   -52.307
 Err_A_Z:   -28.532